 Minimum Target Maximum

-Ot
+40.000/

 Cash 1.00% 3.00% 10.00%

 Fixed Income Securities 29.00% 42.00% 75.50%

 Large Cap Domestic Equities 20.00% 42.00% 47.50%

 Small Cap Domestic Equities 2.50% 5.00% 10.00%

-International Equities - 5.00% 10.00%
+International Equities • 5.00% 10.00%

-Real Estate (.
-3.00% 5.00%
+Real Estate 3.00% 5.00%

 The Pension Fund further requires that the investment in a general account of an insurance company shall not be invested in more than 10 percent of real estate and more than 10 percent of bonds with rating of less than Baa1 by Moody's or BBB+ by Standard & Poor's.
-Total investments in contracts and agreements of life insurance companies shall not exceed 15 percent of the aggregate market value of the Pension Fund and no more than 5 percent of the Pension Fund assets may be invested in nonconvertible bonds, debentures, notes and other corporate obligations; Canadian securities; and direct obligations of Israel.
+Total investments in contracts and agreements of life insurance companies shall not exceed 15 percent of the aggregate market value of the Pension Fund and no more than 5 percent of the Pension Fund assets may be invested in one single insurance company.
+Up to 5 percent of the assets of the Pension Fund may be invested in nonconvertible bonds, debentures, notes and other corporate obligations; Canadian securities; and direct obligations of Israel.
 Investments in notes secured by mortgages under Sections 203, 207, 220 and 221 of the National Housing Act are limited to 20 percent of the investment portfolio.
+Investments in stocks and convertible debt are limited to 50 percent of the investment portfolio.